1980s glam makes a Paris comeback as Chanel stays classy

 There was no such controversy at Chanel, where designer Karl Lagerfeld, who was only hitting his stride in the 1980s, continued his modernising riff on the brand's core looks, with lots of boucle wool jackets, coats and skirts, piles of pearls and big necklaces.

 The Kaiser, as Lagerfeld is known, created an old-fashioned couture salon inside the French capital's Grand Palais.

-His models strode down the aisles in front of stars that included singer Pharrell Williams in riding hats that had a little of Bertie Bassett about them.
+His models strode down the aisles in front of stars that included singer Pharrell Williams in riding hats.

 While Coco Chanel loved to sport a boater, Lagerfeld told AFP that the hats were "something you could nearly wear on your bike and on your motorbike because they can protect you.

 "They are quite tough... but at the same time they have a frivolous note with a piece of jewellery of a flower there," he added.